 All Federal Formula sub grantees are required to collect data to measure the specific outputs and short and long-term outcomes their programs are designed to achieve.
-There are performance measures outlined in the chart on page 19 for which grantees are required to submit data during the grant period.
+There are performance measures outlined in the chart on page 17 for which grantees are required to submit data during the grant period.
 In the project narrative applicants must describe their data collection methods.
+The data collected should support the information submitted on reports and TCCY may periodically request to see the back-up data that supports the information 41

-7. GRANT REVIEW PROCESS:
+5. GRANT REVIEW PROCESS:

 All grants shall be reviewed by TCCY staff and the Grant Review Committee of the Commission prior to submission to the full Commission for final approval or disapproval and funding level.
 TCCY will provide for an equitable distribution of the award funds within the state, including rural areas.
 Several other factors taken into consideration include observations from site visits for continuation grantees, community need, grant scores, availability of funding and progress reports, if applicable.
 In addition to the quality of each proposal, prior funding history may also be considered in making the funding decisions.
 A letter will be sent to all applicants within thirty (30) days of the Commission's decision for approval or disapproval.
-Applications may be approved for full funding, partial funding or denied with no funding.
 If approved, the letter will indicate any special conditions that must be met before the project(s) can begin.
 If disapproved, the letter will explain any deficiencies in the application that prevented the project from being funded.
 All decisions by the Commission will be final.

-8. FUNDING:
+6. FUNDING:

-Applicants can apply for funding up to \$60,000 for the project period of October 1, 2023-September 30, 2024.
+Applicants can apply for funds up to \$75,000 for the project period of October 1, 2023-September 30, 2024.

-9. MATCHING FUNDS REQUIREMENTS:
+7. MATCHING FUNDS REQUIREMENTS: